prometheusXN/D-LADAN/README.md

 You can download our processed dataset from our Google Driver: [**processed dataset (for D-LADAN)**](https://drive.google.com/file/d/1-YRQ0bVok62ToHX2Fu0y8QIDygWxSbQ8/view?usp=share_link).

 ## Usage
-The basic requirements for all the libraries are in the `requirements.txt`.
+The basic requirements for all the libraries are in the `requirements.txt`. <br>

 	cd train
 	python train_LADAN.py

-or
+or <br>

 	python train_DLADAN.py

 ## Future Work
 There are many recent works comparing the models that have a PLM backbone with our work to verify their effectiveness.